Edouard Laboulaye lectures

 Édouard-René Lefèbvre de Laboulaye was a French businessman, lawyer, author, professor and politician.
 He was born in Paris January 18, 1811.
 With his brother Charles-Pierre he established a type foundry.
 In 1837 Laboulaye wrote an account of the history of landownership in the West for the Academie des Inscriptions et Belles-lettres.
 Two other reports followed soon after.
 Laboulaye was called to the bar in 1842.
 He registered himself at the court in Paris and gave up his business.

 In 1844 Laboulaye was elected a member of the Académie des Inscriptions et Belles-Lettres.
 In 1849 he was named professor of the history of comparative legislation at the Collège de France.
 He contributed regularly to the journal Debats (Parliamentary Debates), and in 1855 he founded the Revue Historique de Droit, endeavoring to restore legal education to its true source, history.
-He continually held up the United States government as a model and became one of the principal voices of the liberal opposition to the Empire.
+He continually held up the United States government as a model and became one of the voices of the liberal opposition to the French Second Empire of Napoleon III.

 0.38 Cubic Feet (1 letter size document box)